ShiMeiWo/next/migration-guide.md

 Riot.js 4 is a complete rewrite, I will provide a detailed explanation about it on Medium soon so please [let's stay in touch](https://medium.com/@gianluca.guarini){:target="_blank"}.

-Migrating older applications written in Riot.js 3 is not recommended because the legacy Riot.js versions will still get security patches and they are enough stable.
+Migrating older applications written in Riot.js 3 is not recommended because older Riot.js versions will still get security patches and they are stable enough.

 You can use this guide to learn how to write components for Riot.js 4 coming from Riot.js 3 and 2.